The Emergence of Spring and Summer

 Welcome To This Blog!

 Thank you for visiting this blog.
 I'm a licensed psychologist working in Portland, Oregon.
 My passion is to assist clients in moving towards a life based on what they hold most meaningful.
-I also offer life coaching, Tai Chi classes, and creative writing groups.
+I also offer life coaching, Tai Chi instruction, and writing facilitation.
 Please see the right side of this page for additional information about these.

 My doctoral training in psychology is complemented by a background in dance/movement and different types of bodywork.
 This mixture of experiences leads to particular interests and strengths in mind-body approaches to mental, physical, and spiritual health.